caleb531/awesome-cpt/docs/general.md

 * `Awesome_Taxonomy`
 * `Awesome_Meta_Box`

 If you are an expert WordPress developer, you might be pleased to know that you are not required to use *all* of these classes.
-These classes are totally independent in that they do not depend on each other to function properly.
+These classes are completely independent—that is, they do not depend on each other to function properly.

-For instance, if you need a specialized meta box setup, you can code your meta boxes using the native WordPress API, while still using Awesome CPT for post types and taxonomies.
+For instance, if you need a specialized meta box setup, you can code your meta boxes using the native WordPress API, while still using Awesome CPT for your custom post types and taxonomies.

 ## [Read about post types](post-types.md)